miha-stopar/IPyDocker/README.rst

 ::
 	docker run -d krop-img

-Copy ipcontroller-engine.json from .ipython/profile_ssh/security to the workers.
+Copy *ipcontroller-engine.json* from *.ipython/profile_ssh/security* to the workers.
 For example (you can see the port number if you execute docker ps):
 ::
-	scp -P 49185 ipcontroller-engine.json root@192.168.1.14://root/
+	scp -P 49185 ipcontroller-engine.json root@192.168.1.15://root/

 Connect to workers (the password is krop - see the Dockerfile where it is set):
 ::

-	ssh root@192.168.1.14 -p 49185
+	ssh root@192.168.1.15 -p 49185

 Start one or more ipengines on each worker:
 ::
 	ipengine --file=/root/ipcontroller-engine.json

-Now you can delegate tasks from the controller machine:
+Now you can delegate tasks to workers from the controller machine:
 ::
 	from IPython.parallel import Client
 	c = Client(profile="ssh")
+	# print out the ids of the ipengines on worker machines:
 	print c.ids
+	# execute some dummy command inside every ipengine:
 	c[:].apply_sync(lambda : "Hello World")